helixscript/AAVengeR/README.md

 In addition to this sequence information, the sample configuration file needs information about the reference genome against which to align your data (refGenome), information about your vector (vectorFastaFile), information about how to recognize the ends of LTR sequences (leaderSeqHMM), and processing details (flags).

-**refGenome**: use one of the reference genome identifiers provided by ./aavenger.R --list_installed_genomes
+**refGenome**: use one of the reference genome identifiers provided by ./aavenger.R _installed_genomes

 **vectorFastaFile**: given the repetitive nature of LTR sequences and AAV's tendency to self-integrate, vector sequences are needed to remove reads that read into vector bodies rather than into flanking genomic DNA.
 Vector FASTA files should be placed in the *AAVengeR/data/vectors* folder and the name of the file placed in this column.
 It is important that the vector sequence uses capital letters.
 Lowercase letters are ignored and are used for more advanced analyses.